brianandreasen1983/nd0067-c2-creating-an-api-with-postgresql-and-express-project-starter/README.md

 # Storefront Backend Project

 ## Getting Started
 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.

 ## Required Technologies
+Database:
+- Postgres for the database
+If you do not have Postgres installed please download postgres and follow the installation instructions here: https://www.postgresql.org/download/

 Your application must make use of the following libraries:
-- Postgres for the database
 - Node/Express for the application logic
 - dotenv from npm for managing environment variables
 - db-migrate from npm for migrations